|

 - Set A - Lesson: Fall / Project: Fall Leaf Crayon Rubbing

-Objective: To discuss the basic elements of color and texture. - Set B - Lesson: Winter / Project: Winter Painting
+Objective: To introduce the students to fine art prints on the subject of Fall/Autumn.
+To teach the basic elements of color and texture in art. - Set B - Lesson: Winter / Project: Winter Painting

-Objective: To discuss more about the elements of color and shape. - Set D - Lesson: Summer / Project: Watermelon Drawing
+color and shape in art. - Set D - Lesson: Summer / Project: Watermelon Painted Paper Plate

-Objective: To discuss the basic elements of line and texture. - (Optional) Set E - Lesson: Animals / Project: Symmetrical Drip Creatures
+of line and texture in art. - (Optional) Set E - Lesson: Animals / Project: Symmetrical Drip Creatures

 Students draw, collage, and sculpt in clay to make some favorite things, including trains, animals, houses and self-portraits.
 They work with crayons, pastels, clay, and paints on paper and fabric.
 Prints from artists who have painted favorite themes are studied to learn about elements of art, including color, shapes, lines, and texture.